mcjkurz/qhchina/docs/projects/index.md

 # Projects

-At QHChina Lab, we are engaged in several research projects focused on computational analysis of Chinese texts.
+At qhChina Lab, we are engaged in several research projects focused on computational analysis of Chinese texts.
 Here are some of our key initiatives:

 ## Current Projects